ppw0021/Arduino_Rotary_Encoder/README.md

 # Arduino Rotary Encoder

 This project is a simple optical rotary encoder with 180 points per rotation and bi directional detection.
 This Arduino Rotary Encoder is intended to work with an Arduino (UNO, Leonardo, Micro, 328p etc) microcontroller but it should work with just about anything with interrupt pins and ADC conversion.
+Here is a link to a youtube video with a demonstration: https://youtu.be/daqNxK5K_lY?si=LTv_Ti82yJfRsbe6

 ## Description